weskempa-liferay/liferay-openai-demo-wizard/README.md

 LIFERAY_ADMIN_PASSWORD=
 ```

-## Frequent updates are expected so it is recommended that you update often.
+> [!TIP]

-## Your feedback and suggestions are useful to us.
-Please share your ideas for improvements.
+> Your feedback and suggestions are useful to us.
+Please share your ideas for improvements!

+> [!IMPORTANT]
+> This is a personal project that is not directly supported by Liferay Inc. or Liferay Support.

 # Lets build great things!